alberttogether/codex/knowledge/overview.md

 ## Tech Stack
 All code lives in github under https://github.com/togethercomputer/ unless othwerwise specified.
 All repo names refer to this base URL. repos are checked out under ${HOME}/git.
+Production Helm charts live in the production-charts repo.

 The preferred coding language for all new services is golang.
 Frontend and some older backend components are written in TypeScript.